tavareshenrique/henriquetavares.com/src/pages/my-basic-settings-of-a-react-native-projects/index.md

   tron.clear();
 }
 ```
-**Note:** Notice to Android friends, if by chance your project information is not showing up on your Reactotron Desktop, add your emulator ip, or mobile phone, in `Reactotron.configure ()`, getting thus:
+**Note:** Notice to Android friends, if by any chance your project information is not showing up on your Reactotron Desktop, add your computer ip to `Reactotron.configure ()`, like this:

 ```jsx{4}
 import Reactotron from 'reactotron-react-native';